Riki432/3HD/README.md

 GUI.py has all the graphical code and makes use of other files.

 If you want to execute the program, run GUI.py

+The program has a dependency of Tesseract OCR which has to installed and the path for it has to be set manually.
+One limitation of the program that I have noticied is that in *some* cases when the images are not in proper orientation, text extraction from the image doesn't work properly.